locmai/locmai-home-dev/_posts/not_so_simple_udp_proxy.md

 }
 ```

-It's a simple for loop, read the packet then simply write to target source connections. the line `v.Write` here will block the next loop since this is running in single thread.
+It's a simple for loop, read the packet then simply write it to target connections. the line `v.Write` here will block the next loop since this is running in single thread.

 So ...

 <img alt="go solution" src="https://raw.githubusercontent.com/locmai/locmai-home-dev/main/static/img/boomudp.png" width="30%" height="30%">

-Leverage the best use of Go, we started refactoring and improving the code a bit, adding MetricWrite so it could handle each target source connections separately:
+Leverage the best use of Go, we started refactoring and improving the code a bit, adding MetricWriter so it could handle each target connections separately:

 ```go
 type MetricPacket struct {